Lesson 2

 From Psalm 139 it is clear that God knows everything about us.
 He knows every thought and motive we have (1 Corinthians 4:5).
 God is always present no matter where we are or what we are doing.
 We can’t hide from God!
 He has seen you at your best, and He has seen you at your worst, and still He loves you so very much!

 - What does the knowledge that God is all knowing and always with you mean to you?
-Use a Bible verse in your answer.
-(Examples: When I am ashamed about what I’ve done, shouldn’t I call upon God who knows everything about me, but loves and forgives me anyway?
-(1 John 4:10) When I am alone and afraid shouldn’t I seek after the God who is always with me?
+Use a Bible verse in your answer if you can.
+(Examples: When I am ashamed about what I've done, shouldn't I call upon God who knows everything about me, but loves and forgives me anyway?
+(1 John 4:10) When I am alone and afraid shouldn't I seek after the God who is always with me?
 (Psalm 139:7))

-- Read Genesis 4 –chapter 4 shows us clearly that sin passed onto future generations along with its awful consequences.
-What were the sins of Genesis 4?
-What were the consequences of those sins?
+- Read Genesis 4 - this chapter shows us clearly that sin passed onto future generations along with its awful consequences.
 How do you think Adam and Eve felt about what happened in this chapter?
 Remember they were living with the knowledge that their sin would affect all future generations.

 Day Three - Adam and Eve chose death instead of life

-Adam’s and Eve’s rebellion against God brought death just as God said it would.
-Death doesn’t mean “extinction” as you might think, but more “a separation from.”
+Adam's and Eve's rebellion against God brought death just as God said it would.
+Death doesn't mean "extinction" as you might think, but more "a separation from" (2 Thessalonians 1:8-9).
 Their fall into sin caused a separation with God, which is spiritual death.
-This break in relationship with God was immediately evidenced by Adam’s and Eve’s hiding from Him, and blaming Him and each other for their sin.
+This break in relationship with God was immediately evidenced by Adam's and Eve's hiding from Him, and blaming Him and each other for their sin.
 As soon as they sinned, their bodies also began to age.
-The outcome of this aging would be physical death.
+The outcome of this aging would be physical death (separation from our physical body).

-If you think about it, we seem to live in a world that highlights death.
+If you think about it, we seem to live in a world that highlights physical and spiritual death.
 Just turn on our news, and you hear how full of senseless violence and death our world is.
 Just this year, one guy killed 32 people without any emotion or apparent conscience.
-Human relationships, in general, seem to gravitate more towards division rather than harmony and peace.
+Human relationships, in general, seem to gravitate more towards separation rather than harmony and peace.
 Just read the statistics on divorce.
-Just study history and it turns out to be a study on wars.
+Just study history, and it turns out to be a study on wars.
 Most bodies, on the average, have a few good decades, after which the effects of age and disease start becoming apparent.
-Just print “anti-aging” on something and it will sell.
+Just print "anti-aging" on something and it will sell.
 Just talk to anyone and they will have a health problem or know someone who does.
-Creation also seems to be at odds with us, or we could say, we are at odds with it.
-Just think of the practice of breeding and raising dogs so they can kill or be killed.
-Just try to keep bugs out of your house and you feel like you should wear a toxic waste suit.

 God is the source of all life

 - What does God being the source of life mean to you?
-Use a Bible verse in your answer.
-(Example: When physical death seems to be everywhere; I need to remember that God didn’t choose death for us but wants us to have life.
+Use a Bible verse in your answer if you can.
+(Example: When physical death seems to be everywhere, I need to remember that God didn't choose death for us but wants us to have life.
 (Romans 6:23))

 Do you remember that death means separation not extinction?
 Why did death bring separation with God?
-It’s because God is holy and can have nothing to do with sin.
-It is very important we remember God is holy, so let’s learn about God being holy.
+It's because God is holy; He is completely separated from sin and evil.
+He can have nothing to do with sin.
+Frankly, God's holiness cannot tolerate sin, which means He can do nothing less than punish it.
+It is very important we remember God is holy, so let's learn about God being holy.

 God is holy which means He is completely separate from sin

-- Read about God’s holiness from Isaiah 6:1–5 & 43:3a & 59:1–2, and Revelations 4:8b.
+- Read about God's holiness from Isaiah 6:1-5 & 43:3a & 59:1-2, and Revelation 4:8b.
 Write down any insights and applications that the Spirit is giving you from these verses.

 - What does God being holy mean to you?
-Use a Bible verse in your answer.
+Use a Bible verse in your answer if you can.
 (Example: When I am tempted to sin, I need to be fearful about committing it, because it separates me from God who loves me.
-(Isaiah 59:2))
+(Isaiah 59:2).)

 Day Four - Sin brings punishment